How Somatic Therapy Helps Heal Body Image Struggles and Disordered Eating

 How is somatic therapy different from traditional talk therapy?

-Can somatic therapy help even if I’ve done years of therapy before?
+Can somatic therapy help if I’ve already done years of therapy?

 Previous